The University Executive Committee is responsible for all matters associated with the development and management of the university.

 Access to easy-to-find high quality and appropriate support, advice and guidance on issues that affect you whilst you are a student

-A range of support services that will support your wellbeing, health and welfare
+A range of support services that will support your wellbeing, health and welfare which will be pro-actively publicised to the student community

-High quality facilities and services that enhance your student experience
+High quality facilities and services that enhance your student experience.

 You can expect from the Students’ Union: